Open list

-Countries using open-list proportional representation as of 2020.
+Countries using open-list proportional representation as of 2020:

 Open list describes any variant of party-list proportional representation where voters have at least some influence on the order in which a party's candidates are elected.
 This is as opposed to closed list, in which party lists are in a predetermined, fixed order by the time of the election and gives the general voter no influence at all on the position of the candidates placed on the party list.

 An open list system allows voters to select individuals rather than, or in addition to parties.
 Different systems give the voter different amounts of influence to change the default ranking.
 The voter's candidate choices are usually called preference vote; the voters are usually allowed one or more preference votes for the open list candidates.

-Open lists differ from mixed-member proportional representation, also known as "personalized proportional representation" in Germany.
-Some mixed systems, however, may use open lists in their list-PR component.

-Open lists can increase the personalization of politics due to intra- and inter-party competition and identity politics.
+Open lists differ from mixed-member proportional representation, also known as personalized proportional representation in Germany.
+Some mixed electoral systems may use open lists in their list-proportional representation component.
+Open lists can increase the personalization of politics due to intra- and inter-party electoral competition, as well as identity politics.

 Relatively closed variants

-A "relatively closed" open list system is one where a candidate must reach a full electoral quota of votes on their own to be assured of winning a seat.
+A relatively closed open list system is one where a candidate must reach a full electoral quota of votes on their own to be assured of winning a seat.
 The total number of seats won by the party minus the number of its candidates that achieved this quota gives the number of unfilled seats.
 These are then successively allocated to the party's not-yet-elected candidates who were ranked highest on the party list.

 Iceland

 In both parliamentary and municipal elections, voters may alter the order of the party list or strike candidates from the list completely.
 How many votes need to be altered in this way to have an effect on the results varies by the number of seats won by the party in the constituency or municipality in question and the candidate's place on the list.
-In the parliamentary elections of 2007 and 2009, voters altered the party lists enough to change the ranking of candidates within party lists.
-However, this did not affect which candidates ultimately got elected to parliament.
+In the parliamentary elections of 2007 and 2009, voters altered the party lists enough to change the ranking of candidates within party lists; however, this did not affect which candidates ultimately got elected to parliament.